LoganCarter08/Open_CAN_Bus_Hub/README.md

 ## IMPORTANT
 * Do not exceed 10 amps total on the hub.
 This means all of your plugs combined should not exceed 10 amps.
 It would be ideal to put a fuse prior to the hub to ensure this is not exceeded.
 Read the PCB readme for more information on amperage.
 * Do not exceed 7 amps total on each of the plugs.
 The DTM pins are only capable of 7 amps and so is the PCB.
 Read the PCB readme for more information on amperage.
 * This design does not support the DTM waterproof gasket that comes with standard DTM plugs.
 This is partly due to the high cost of the gasket ($4 each) and partly due to the added complexity for 3D printing.
-Due to this is it not recommended to use this design in an area that will see direct contact with water.
+Due to this is it not recommended to use this design in an area that will see direct contact with water or particulates that can cause electrical problems.

 ## Tools Needed
 1. Soldering iron
 2. 3D printer (read FAQ if you do not have one)
-3. Allen keys
+3. Allen keys for each bolt size
 4. Needle nose pliars
 5. Wire strippers (only needed if doing more than one row)